openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

-unlock the mutex
+Unlock the mutex.

-only unlocks the mutex if it had been locked previously by the calling thread
+This will only unlocks the mutex if it was previously by the same calling thread.